Ivo Grbić (artist)

 Ivo Grbić (25 November 1931 – 19 July 2020) was a Croatian artist.
-He was born in Dubrovnik and his family roots were drawn from the Župa dubrovačka.
+He was born in Dubrovnik, with family roots in Župa dubrovačka.

 Biography

-He graduated from his hometown and at the Academy of Fine Arts in Zagreb he enrolled in 1951 and graduated from the graphic department in 1956.
+He completed his early education in Dubrovnik before enrolling at the Academy of Fine Arts in Zagreb in 1951, where he graduated from the graphic department in 1956.
 His professors were Tomislav Krizman, Krsto Hegedušić, Marijan Detoni, and others.
-He was a painting specialist with Prof. Antun Mezdjić until 1958.
+He specialized in painting under Prof. Antun Mezdjić until 1958.
 In addition to painting and graphics, he dealt with ceramics and small sculptures (medals and plaques), and especially with applied graphics.
 He was the author of numerous posters, charters, plaques and other visual art for cultural and scientific institutions in Zagreb, Dubrovnik and elsewhere.
-His works are in numerous private collections and galleries in the country and abroad.
+He designed numerous private collections and galleries in the country and abroad.